-Breach of Contract in Maryland
+Breach of Contract Attorney

 When any party to a contract breaks one of those promises, that’s usually considered a breach.
 But, like many aspects of law, there’s quite a bit of “gray area,” when it comes to contracts.
 Contracts are agreements that spell out what each party is expected to do or not do in an agreed upon situation and to provide protection when legal issues arise.
 If your business has suffered financial damage because another party has violated the terms of a contract, a breach of contract lawyer may protect your rights and get you restitution.

 Defenses to Breach of Contract

-Any contract entered with someone who lacks capacity is illegal and unenforceable, with some exceptions.
+Any contract entered into with someone who lacks capacity is illegal and unenforceable, with some exceptions.
 Minors can choose to void illegal contracts at will, before the age of 18.
 But they cannot void contracts related to their food, housing, or other necessities.
 So, for example, a minor enrolled in a residential preparatory school who signs a code of conduct agreement cannot void that agreement.

-- Lack of consideration – This means that the contract doesn’t benefit all parties.
-For example, a contract specifies that a homeowner is to pay an electrician $1,000, but it fails to specify that the electrician must fix the wiring in the person’s home.
+This means that the contract doesn’t benefit all parties.
+For example, a contract may specify that a homeowner is to pay an electrician $1,000, but it fails to specify that the electrician must fix the wiring in the person’s home.
 For a court to find that a contract includes consideration, the contract must include a promise that is normally not a legal obligation or a promise to not do something that is a legal right.
 A non-compete clause is an example of the latter – an employee promises not to work for a competitor in the same market, although normally he or she would have a legal right to do so.
 In exchange, the employer agrees to hire that person.

-- Frustration of contract – This means that the contract cannot be executed, except for specific reasons.
+This means that the contract cannot be executed, except for specific reasons.
 For example, if a homeowner hires an electrician to perform work on her home, but the home burns down before work can begin, the contract is frustrated and is no longer applicable.
-But if the work is done and the homeowner loses her job and can’t afford to pay the electrician, she would still be legally bound by the contract.
+But if the work is done and the homeowner loses her job and can’t afford to pay the electrician, she is still legally bound by the contract.
 Other reasons for frustration include a change in the law and third-party interference.
-If a contract is worded in a way that the parties’ actions would be considered illegal, that also constitutes frustration of contract.
+If a contract is worded in a way that the parties’ actions are considered illegal, that also constitutes frustration of contract.

 Landlords may at some point in their careers have tenants who stop paying rent.
 That’s a breach of contract.
 But Maryland landlords must follow certain guidelines and ask the District Court to initiate formal eviction proceedings.